roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

 ## 1. Wi-Fi AP Mode

-By default, the LoRaWAN® Gateway will work in Wi-Fi AP Mode which means that you can find a SSID named like "**Rakwireless_XXXX**" on your PC Wi-Fi Network List.
+By default, the Gateway will work in Wi-Fi AP Mode which means that you can find a SSID named like "**Rakwireless_XXXX**" on your PC Wi-Fi Network List.

 <rk-img
   :src="`${$frontmatter.static_root}/m3gdql9punccouuquldw.jpg`"